StreetSupport/gmhan/content/news-and-events/gmhan-open-space-rolling.md

   heading: Join us for our regular Open Space to explore all issues related to
     homelessness in Greater Manchester
   body: >-
-    The open space takes place every two weeks and is an opportunity for you to contribute to any live discussions or bring up an issue/idea you’ve come across in your work.
+    The open space takes place every two weeks on a Tuesday and is an opportunity for you to contribute to any live discussions or bring up an issue/idea you’ve come across in your work.

-    This meeting would focus on discussing Greater Manchester Homelessness Prevention Strategy's draft that went out for public consultation.

-    Join our **GMHAN Open Space** meeting on **27th July at 11:00 AM - 12:30 PM**
+    **Joining details**

     https://zoom.us/j/97943570810?pwd=TURXRjZiMXRUVitCY3AyQzZZZE1VQT09